linode/terraform-provider-linode/README.md

 Maintainers
 -----------

-This provider plugin is maintained by the Terraform team at [HashiCorp](https://www.hashicorp.com/).
+This work-in-progress provider plugin is maintained by the Marques Johansson (for now).

 Requirements
 ------------